Moritisimor/SimpleGoFileServer/README.md

 2: The selected port is not in the valid range of available ports.

-3: The second Argument got a value which is not true or false.

-4: Got more arguments than necessary.

-5: The third Argument is empty or consists of only whitespaces.
+3: Selected Directory is empty.

-6: The Specified folder does not exist.
+4: Selected Directory does not exist.

 ## How to use
 To share files, you put them in the folder named "files" and they will be available there.
 Alternatively, you can also specify a different folder to serve files from.
 This option is the third argument.

 To access the files in the “files” directory, assuming the server runs on 192.168.1.10 on all interfaces,